Ennnm/recluse-centre/post-mortems.md

 In group work, we can never have perfect 50-50 allocation of work.
 In my work experience before Bootcamp, people are unlikely to complain about work allocation if they are passionate about what they are working on 😝.

 Yes, I sincerely feel that Jia En was the hard carry for this project in the product engineering sense.
-However, she was also getting quite tired of typical CRUD apps setups at this point, so I am more than willing to do the dirtier work of authentication setup, routes, registration and login flow.
-This work is probably less technically challenging but more tedious compared to world building and interactions, but they are still important aspects of a social application.
+However, I knew she was also getting quite tired of typical CRUD apps setups at this point.
+Thus, I am more than willing to do the dirtier work of authentication setup, routes, registration and login flow.
+This work is probably less technically challenging but more tedious compared to world building and interactions, but they are still important experiential aspects of a social application.

 Despite not working on the aspects most will consider to be the "most fun", I still learnt a lot!
 It's interesting re-thinking authentication flows in a heavily AJAX-ed application, compared to my previous setups using server-side rendering.